 Find out if the bank provides NEFT transfer services so you can easily transfer money from your account to your child’s account.
 This service is especially essential for parents who want to make regular transfers or deposits into their child’s account without physically visiting the bank.
 This feature will also make it easier to track the account’s balance and keep it active.

-4. Financial education
+4. Financial Education

 By choosing a minor savings account that offers these types of resources, you can help your child learn valuable money skills that will benefit them throughout their lives.